 The preparation of consolidated financial statements in conformity with generally accepted accounting principles in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from these estimates, particularly given the significant social and economic disruptions and uncertainties associated with the ongoing COVID-19 pandemic and the COVID-19 control responses, and such differences may be material.
-The Company considered the impact of the COVID-19 pandemic on the assumptions and estimates used and determined that there were no material adverse impacts on the financial statements for the year ended September 30, 2021 and 2020.
+Actual results could differ from these estimates.